 Get access to 100's of HR resources in HRM INSIDER

-Learn MoreMid-year minimum wage changes can catch you by surprise, so it's important to ensure that your payroll system is current.
-When it comes to compliance, minimum wage is just one of many areas where you'll find differences among states, with…
+Many states increased their minimum wage rates on January 1, 2026.
+Did you catch the changes needed to pay employees accurately?
+When it comes to compliance, minimum wage is just one of many areas where you'll find differences among states,…

 HRMorning, part of the SuccessFuel Network, provides the latest HR and employment law news for HR professionals in the trenches of small-to-medium-sized businesses.
 Rather than simply regurgitating the day's headlines, HRMorning delivers actionable insights, helping HR execs understand what HR trends mean to their business.